Get Plugged In: EV Infrastructure Planning for Small Fleets and Multi-Family Housing

 In partnership with Nebraska Utilities Experts and Electric Power Research Institute

-Join us Thursday, Sept.
+On Thursday, Sept.
 4 at 10 a.m.
-CDT for the panel discussion “Get Plugged In: Energization Planning for Small Fleets and Multi-Family Housing”, hosted by the Nebraska Clean Cities and Communities Coalition.
-We will hear from Nebraska utilities experts from Lincoln Electric System (LES), Nebraska Public Power District (NPPD), and Omaha Public Power District (OPPD).
-Electric Power Research Institute (EPRI) will also share practical guidance for installing EV infrastructure and their energization roadmap.
+CDT, the panel discussion “Get Plugged In: Energization Planning for Small Fleets and Multi-Family Housing” was hosted by the Nebraska Clean Cities and Communities Coalition.
+We heard from Nebraska utilities experts from Lincoln Electric System (LES), Nebraska Public Power District (NPPD), and Omaha Public Power District (OPPD).
+Electric Power Research Institute (EPRI) also shared practical guidance for installing EV infrastructure and their energization roadmap.

-Moderators include Kim Morrow, City of Lincoln Chief Sustainability Officer, and Madison Schmidt, with the Nebraska Clean Cities & Communities Coalition.
+Moderators included Kim Morrow, City of Lincoln Chief Sustainability Officer, and Madison Schmidt, with the Nebraska Clean Cities & Communities Coalition.

 - Local electric vehicle forecast